-Exhibit No. Description 2.1 Form of Acquisition Agreement and Plan of Merger, dated September 28, 2012, by and among Power of the Dream Ventures, Inc., Power of the Dream Ventures Acquisition Corp., and Genetic Immunity, Inc. (as filed as Exhibit 2.1 to the Company's Current Report on Form 8-K, filed with the SEC on October 4, 2012).
-3.1 Certificate of Incorporation of Tia V, Inc., as filed with the Delaware Secretary of State on August 17, 2006 (as filed as Exhibit 3.1 to the Company's Form 10-SB, filed with the SEC on November 22, 2006).
-3.2 Bylaws (as filed as Exhibit 3.2 to the Company's Form 10-SB, filed with the SEC on November 22, 2006).
-3.3 Certificate of Amendment to the Certificate of Incorporation of Tia V, Inc., as filed with the Delaware Secretary of State on April 12, 2007 (as filed as Exhibit 3.1 to the Company's Current Report on Form 8-K, filed with the SEC on April 16, 2007).
-3.4 Certificate of Amendment to the Certificate of Incorporation of Power of the Dream Ventures, Inc., as filed with the Delaware Secretary of State on January 26, 2012 (as filed as Exhibit 3.3 to the Company's Annual Report on Form 10-K, filed with the SEC on March 30, 2012).
-3.5 Certificate of Designation for Series A and Series B Preferred Stock (as filed as Exhibit 4.1 to the Company's Current Report on Form 8-K, filed with the SEC on October 4, 2012).
-17.1 Letter of Resignation of Eugene L. Guhne, dated February 29, 2012 23.1 Consent of BDO Hungary, Ltd. 31.1 Certification by the Principal Executive Officer of Registrant pursuant to Section 302 of the Sarbanes-Oxley Act of 2002 (Rule 13a-14(a) or Rule 15d-14(a)).
+Exhibit No. Description 23.1 Consent of BDO Hungary, Ltd. 31.1 Certification by the Principal Executive Officer of Registrant pursuant to Section 302 of the Sarbanes-Oxley Act of 2002 (Rule 13a-14(a) or Rule 15d-14(a)).
 31.2 Certification by the Principal Financial Officer of Registrant pursuant to Section 302 of the Sarbanes-Oxley Act of 2002 (Rule 13a-14(a) or Rule 15d-14(a)).
 32.1 Certification by the Principal Executive Officer pursuant to 18 U.S.C.
 1350 as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002.
 32.2 Certification by the Principal Executive Officer pursuant to 18 U.S.C.
 1350 as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002.
-99.1 Letter of Resignation of Daniel Kun, dated February 10, 2012 99.2 Letter of Resignation of Szilvia Toth, dated February 10, 2012 101.INS XBRL Instance Document 101.SCH XBRL Taxonomy Extension Schema 101.CAL XBRL Taxonomy Extension Calculation Linkbase 101.DEF XBRL Taxonomy Extension Definition Linkbase

-101.LAB XBRL Taxonomy Extension Label Linkbase 101.PRE XBRL Taxonomy Extension Presentation Linkbase
+101.INS XBRL Instance Document 101.SCH XBRL Taxonomy Extension Schema 101.CAL XBRL Taxonomy Extension Calculation Linkbase 101 DEE VDDI There are the starting D. C. Market W 101.DEF XBRL Taxonomy Extension Definition Linkbase 101 L A B XBPI Taxonomy Extension Label Linkbase 101.LAD 101.PRE XBRL Taxonomy Extension Presentation Linkbase filed herewith

-^{} filed herewith

-^{} In accordance with Regulation S-T, the XBRL-related information on Exhibit No. 101 to this Annual Report on Form 10-K shall be deemed "furnished" herewith and not "filed."
+In accordance with Regulation S-T, the XBRL-related information on Exhibit No. 101 to this Annual Report on Form 10-K shall be deemed "furnished" herewith and not "filed."